Whole Body Donation

 Cost

-There are no costs associated with your donation to you, your family or your estate for:
+There are minimal costs associated with your donation:

-• Returning the urn to our donor’s family
+Returning the urn to our donor’s family - Free